Word of the Month

 yet cannot be seen eye-to-eye?

-Thankfully, the doodled ones
+Thankfully, there are the doodled ones

 arising from subconsciousness

-keep us distracted from ourselves
+keeping us distracted from ourselves

 in this seemingly never ending